 In consultation with the vet, you can also administer painkillers to old dogs.
 Have some laser or magnetic field treatments performed by your veterinarian.
 Deep heat therapy improves the blood circulation of the muscles and joints.

 Even if it is getting cold slowly, you should still not be safe from parasites.
 Ticks and fleas are still active in autumn and desperately looking for a warm host.
 They especially like to hide on wild animals, which live for example in large piles of leaves.
 You should therefore still take precautions against parasites so that your dog can enjoy the autumn.

 Do not leave your dog lying or sitting on the ground for long periods in cold, wet weather.
 He could catch cold or get a bladder infection.

 8Less Bathing in Fall

-Through a bath the hair follicles are released from the coat.
+Through a bath, the hair follicles are released from the coat.
 The natural protection against cold is lost.
 In order to rebuild the hair fat on the whole body, the dog needs three days.
-In this time he should be protected by a warm coat after the bath.
+At this time he should be protected by a warm coat after the bath.

 9Beware of Fallen Fruits and Chestnuts

 In autumn, dogs find many delicious things during a walk.
 But not all are healthy.

 Fallen fruit can ferment and contain alcohol.

 Chestnuts contain toxins and cause injuries to the intestinal mucosa.